AESTHETIC CARE, APPROACHED WITH INTENTION

 Lifestyle Factors

-Lack of sleep, stress, poor diet, dehydration, and excessive sun exposure can exacerbate under eye darkness and bags, making these concerns more prominent.
+Lack of sleep, stress, poor diet, dehydration, and excessive sun exposure can exacerbate under eye darkness and bags, which may increase visibility of these changes.

 Allergies and Sinus Issues

-Allergies, sinus congestion, and other underlying health conditions can cause fluid retention and inflammation around the eyes, leading to puffiness and dark circles.
+Allergies, sinus congestion, and other underlying health conditions can cause fluid retention and inflammation around the eyes, which may contribute to visible changes in the under eye region.

 -